corsairmarks/kugelraumer_shipset_terraform_station_aesthetic/mod/README.md

 # Changes

-TODO: messages about all the crisis shipsets, willing to add other crisis shipset mods - leave comments!

 Adds a terraform station definition with an active terraforming beam for graphical culture `kugelraumer_01`, required for Aesthetic Terraform Stations to apply the correct appearance.

 ## Compatibility